-Continued focus on connecting data sources through iDDEN and other means.
-This will enable more complete reporting for farmers and industry.
-In addition, genetic improvements will be a continued focus to assure further genetic gain.
+Continued focus on connecting data sources through iDDEN and DataConnect.
+This will enable more complete reporting for farmers and industry through DataVat.

+In addition, improvement to breeding values will be a continued focus as well as completing the National Breeding Objective Review to assure continued genetic gain.